strawberryfield/breakfast/postmortem/postmortem.md

 becomes a children's game, and this story, where the protagonist's girlfriend reminds him that he is not playing an adventure game.

+### How the game was built

+I approached the writing of the game from my experience as a programmer, translating the expressions ‘is a kind of’ as inheriting a class, ‘the xyz is a’ as creating an instance of an object, and so on.

+I was quite puzzled by the idea of putting the whole program in one source file:
+I am used to putting each class (or even a single part of it) in a separate file.

+Everything that was possible I put into extensions (and I used a large number already made by others): so I could try it out separately and get a more solid final structure.

+I concentrated more on building the structure than creating an actual story, maybe next time I can create a more interesting story from the structure I have already built.

+In addition to the actual game, I also prepared illustrated manuals with the many images I created to see how the texts could be imagined by the reader; I cleaned up the site template created by the compiler and set up an automated build system for the distribution package.
+All stuff that probably won't interest anyone, but which gave me the idea of a more professional job.

 ### A long list of things that could not be appreciated

 #### English language